rails-sqlserver/AdventureWorks.Ruby/README.md

 ### Test Database Tasks

-A typical paint point for legacy databases and ActiveRecord is that the real schema can not be represented in the `db/schema.rb` file which is generated when you run migrations.
+A typical pain point for legacy databases and ActiveRecord is that the real schema can not be represented in the `db/schema.rb` file which is generated when you run migrations.
 This could be due to vendor specific data types, views, user defined functions, schemas, etc. There are some basic steps to overcome this.
 The first is to tell ActiveRecord to not generate a `schema.rb` by setting this in a config initializer file `ActiveRecord::Base.schema_format = :sql`.

 At this point migrations will no longer generate a schema file.
 Other db related tasks in the Rails databases.rake file will need to be completely over ridden so we can fill in the steps specific to our database to reproduce it.
 By default, ruby's rake library does not allow you to over ride methods/tasks.
 So we are going to use little hack @MetaSkills came up with [that allows us to over ride a rake task](https://github.com/rails-sqlserver/AdventureWorks.Ruby/blob/master/lib/override_task.rb).
 Assuming that is loaded from your lib folder, here is a basic plan of what tasks we are going to over ride in our own `lib/tasks/databases.rake` file.